OPEC steadily adds back production as economy recovers

 The group, known as OPEC+, agreed at an online meeting to stick with earlier plans to add back 400,000 barrels per day from Oct.
 1. The cartel and its allies are gingerly restoring deep cuts made last year, when lockdowns and travel restrictions caused demand for fuel and prices to crater.

-Prices fell ahead of the meeting but rose afterward to trade little changed on the day.
-Oil was off a bare 0.1% at $68.44 per barrel on the New York Mercantile Exchange, while Brent crude, an international benchmark, traded down 0.2% at $71.47 per barrel.
+Prices fell ahead of the meeting but trimmed losses afterwards.
+Oil was off 0.4% at $68.26 per barrel on the New York Mercantile Exchange, while Brent crude, an international benchmark, traded down 0.4% at $71.36 per barrel.
 Prices have recovered from a slump to just above $62 for New York Mercantile Exchange crude on Aug.
 20.

 The OPEC+ decision tracks with a plan forged in July to add back 400,000 barrels a day each month until last year's cuts are restored next year.
-Led by its de facto leader, Saudi Arabia, OPEC+ has taken a step-by-step approach.
+Key OPEC member Saudi Arabia has urged a cautious, step-by-step approach.
 The group has started meeting monthly to keep close watch on the market and production levels amid uncertainty about whether the more contagious delta variant of the coronavirus will present further economic setbacks in different parts of the world.

 Adding too much oil to the market could cause prices to slip, as they briefly did in August, while holding back production costs members money for their state budgets.